Primitive Evolution ROLE

-Researcher, Concept Designer, Computational Designer, Industrial Designer, Manufacturing Engineer
+Researcher, Parametric Designer, Computational Designer, Industrial Designer, Manufacturing Engineer

 COLLABORATORS